We’ve been big fans of CLEAR, the private company that lets you cut in line at many airports nationwide.

 That is a steep price, especially compared to TSA PreCheck, which costs just $85 for a five-year membership.
 Or Global Entry, which runs $100 for the same five-year period, getting you TSA PreCheck and a fast-pass through customs and immigration when returning to the U.S., too.

 What’s more, you can cover the cost of your PreCheck or Global Entry Enrollment by using certain credit cards.
 A growing number of top travel cards will reimburse the entire cost of your application.
-That’s not an option when paying for CLEAR, as there’s not a credit card that will reimburse the cost.
+That’s not an option when paying for CLEAR.

 That said, there are some ways to drastically reduce the annual cost.

 Just by having a frequent flyer account with either Delta or United, you can drop the cost to $119 per year.
 Or if you’ve got one of their co-branded credit cards like the United Explorer Card or Delta SkyMiles Gold from American Express, that falls to $109.
 And finally, top-tier elites on both airlines can sign up for free.